mbeidler/mbeidler.github.io/about.markdown

 ---

 I am Michael Beidler.
+I work as a software developer for McKesson in the IWS R&D group.
 I studied Math and Physics at University of South Florida.
-I work as a software developer for McKesson in the IWS R&D group.
-My interests include hiking, piano, literature, philosophy, good coffee and the occassional game of chess.
+I enjoy hiking, running, piano, literature, philosophy, good coffee and the occassional game of chess.

 <br />